 It’s possible I would have really connected with a group of pro-life women who could have mentored me during that time.
-Maybe I would have left.
-Maybe I would never have been an abortion clinic director.
+I might have left.
+Maybe I would have never become an abortion clinic director.
 Maybe I wouldn’t be responsible for the deaths of more than 20,000 babies.
-What if…

 Let’s do some more “what ifs.”

 What if people of faith had been standing outside that abortion clinic the day I went for my first abortion in 2000?
 You see, I walked in alone.
 My boyfriend dropped me off at the curb.
 Not a soul was outside, but the waiting area inside was standing-room only.

 What if someone had been there to reach out to me at that time of confusion in my life?
 Maybe I would have turned to them instead of the abortion clinic.
 Maybe I would have had the courage to talk to my parents about my situation.
 Maybe I wouldn’t have killed my first child.

 That same day, of my first abortion, was the day the evil of abortion entered into my life.
 If I had chosen life that day, I might not have ever have signed up to volunteer for Planned Parenthood…

 What if I had grown up in a church where abortion was frequently discussed from the pulpit?
 There’s a chance I wouldn’t have decided to have sex before marriage.
 But, if I did, maybe I would have known that abortion was not an option when I had my first unplanned pregnancy.
 What if the sin of abortion had never entered my life…